ARTH - Art: Art History

 ARTH 302 Survey of Ancient Art: 3 Credits (3 Lec)

-PREREQUISITE: ARTH 200IA for majors.
-(Su) No prerequisites for non majors.
+PREREQUISITE: ARTH 200IA, ARTH 201IA for majors only.
+(Rotation) No prerequisites for non majors.
 This course is a thematic survey that examines the art and architecture of ancient civilizations belonging to the kingdoms of the Hellenistic Age.
 The emphasis is on how the era was shaped by a dynamic fluidity of ideas and people as Greek culture spread, through contact and exchange, from the Eastern Mediterranean to Asia

 ARTH 310 Art and Architecture of Ancient Mesoamerica: 3 Credits (3 Lec)